 Kyle Fritz graduated from Wilfrid Laurier University with an Honours Bachelor of Arts in English and Political Science with a Research Specialization.
 Throughout his undergraduate studies, Kyle developed an interest in international relations, with a primary focus on security studies.
-He remains interested in the balance between human security and national security while playing close attention to threat-aggravators (i.e. environmental insecurity), and understanding how critical security theories offer a lens through which this balance can be understood.
+He remains interested in the balance between human security and national security while paying close attention to threat-aggravators (i.e. environmental insecurity), and understanding how critical security theories offer a lens through which this balance can be understood.

 With respect to research experience, Kyle has been active both inside and outside of the classroom.
 At Wilfrid Laurier, under the supervision of Dr. Andrea Brown and Dr. Patricia Goff, Kyle completed a major research project on children’s rights in South Africa.
 Using a combination of theoretical analysis, and policy review, he found gaps in multi-level children’s rights conventions, especially when considered alongside the projected impacts of climate change in developing countries.
 In his professional life, Kyle has conducted research on affordable housing, transitional housing models, and planning policy during his time with Habitat for Humanity.